Koreagate: Diplomatic relations

 After Koreagate was publicized, political relations between the United States and South Korea became shaky at best.
 Animosity between the United States and South Korea was further aggravated by mutual misperceptions and procedural disagreements.
 The United States adopted a legalistic platform and expected South Korea to cooperate with any pending investigations.
 On the other hand, South Korean officials believed the story had been exaggerated, spun, or even concocted by American journalists.
 Furthermore, South Korea interpreted American action as arising from an anti-Park conspiracy.
 Political experts on both sides also suspected that the scandal was being framed in this manner to aid Gerald Ford's election strategy.
 According to this interpretation, the Ford administration intended to neutralize the Democratic Party's exploitation of Watergate and Ford's pardon of Richard Nixon as issues by linking key Democratic congressmen to the Koreagate operations.

 Aftermath

 Despite persistent disagreement about extradition between the United States and South Korea, Tongsun Park ultimately came to the United States in April 1978 to testify publicly in a House hearing.
-During the testimony, Park admitted to disbursing cash to thirty members of Congress.
+During the testimony, Park admitted to disbursing cash to 30 members of Congress.
 Ten members of Congress were implicated, of whom most decided to resign, while the statute of limitations expired for three.
 Park was granted full immunity for his testimony.
 Congressional members Edward Roybal (D-CA), Charles H. Wilson (D-CA) and John J. McFall (D-CA) were censured and reprimanded; Congressman Edward J. Patten (D-NJ) was found not guilty, and Otto Passman (D-LA) was indicted on bribery, conspiracy, illegal gratuities and tax evasion.
 He was tried in his home district in Monroe, Louisiana and was acquitted.
 Richard Hanna was convicted and sentenced to six to thirty months in prison.
+Once in the White House, Carter ultimately decided to maintain the U.S. military presence in South Korea at existing levels.